airyuu/mongo-migration/README.md

 1. Create migration and test automatically based on the defined templates
 2. Support environment configuration, e.g. environment name, database names, database credentials, easy to switch environment to operation database
-2. Bind model with migration the same version and timestamp to avoid model big changes
+3. Bind model with migration to keep the same version and timestamp to avoid model big changes
-2. Support migrate data from outside file, actually data should be separated from the codebase
+4. Support migrate data from outside file, actually data should be separated from the codebase

+### v3.0.0
-3. Support migrate data across multiple database
+5. Support migrate data across multiple database to support transaction
-3. Dockerize
+6. Dockerize